bmustiata/core-lang/README.md

     });
 ```

-Furthermore since the collections are written in TypeScript, they module embeds the .d.ts file:
+Furthermore since the collections are written in TypeScript, the module embeds the .d.ts file, so you get full
+autocomplete and documentation support from the IDE (pictured Visual Studio Code)

 <img src="doc/vscode-autocomplete.png"/>